-On Saturday, June 13, the Declaration entitled “Defend History”, drafted by some of the most eminent historians from Serbia and regional countries, was publicized in the Belgrade’s Center for Cultural Decontamination.
-Before this important document was made public, it was already signed by many regional historians but also by a number of very influential figures from academic, public, political and cultural life such as sociologist Florian Bieber, writers such as Aleksandar Hemon, Dubravka Ugrešić, Lana Bastašić, Filip David, Igor Štiks, Andrej Nikolaidis, musician Ida Prester, anthropologist Svetlana Slapšak, publisher Ivan Čolović and many others.
+On Saturday, June 13, the “Defend History” Declaration, drafted by some of the most eminent historians from Serbia and other countries in the region, was launched in Belgrade’s Center for Cultural Decontamination.
+Before this important document was made public, it was already signed by many regional historians but also by a number of very influential figures from academic, public, political and cultural life, such as sociologist Florian Bieber, writers such as Aleksandar Hemon, Dubravka Ugrešić, Lana Bastašić, Filip David, Igor Štiks, Andrej Nikolaidis, musician Ida Prester, anthropologist Svetlana Slapšak, publisher Ivan Čolović, among many others.

-At the final conference of the project, writer Vladimir Arsenijević spoke on behalf of the Association KROKODIL.
-He was joined by Dubravka Stojanović and Milivoj Bešlin, two Serbian members of the steering group that worked on the Declaration.
+At the project’s final conference, writer Vladimir Arsenijević spoke on behalf of the Association KROKODIL.
+He was joined by Dubravka Stojanović and Milivoj Bešlin, two Serbian members of the Declaration’s steering group.
 The rest of the members of the steering group – Božo Repe (Slovenia), Husnija Kamberović (Bosnia and Herzegovina) and Tvrtko Jakovina (Croatia), were not able to attend the conference due to the situation caused by the COVID-19 pandemic.
 Instead, they recorded video messages in which they discussed their experiences of the whole project and the importance that one such Declaration has in their countries.

 Vladimir Arsenijević introduced the participants and activities and spoke about how the idea for this project was born.
-He explained that the project is a natural continuation of the previous project of the Association KROKODIL the “Languages and Nationalisms” and the consequent Declaration on the Common Language.
-He added that the desire of the Association KROKODIL is to function simultaneously in a wide geographical area , referring to the region of the Werstern Balkans, as well as for the activities of the Association to be threefold, tackling language, history and literature.
-At the end of his introductory address, Vladimir pointed out that the project “Who started all this? – Historians against revisionism” was supported by: the Delegation of the European Union to Serbia, the Government Office for Cooperation with Civil Society and the Ministry of Culture of the Republic of Serbia while the implementing partner of the project is the Belgrade office of the German foundation forumZFD.
+He explained that the project is a natural continuation of the Association KROKODIL’s previous project, “Languages and Nationalisms,” and the consequent Declaration on the Common Language.
+He added that the desire of the Association KROKODIL is to function simultaneously in a wide geographical area, referring to the region of the Western Balkans, as well as for the activities of the Association to be threefold, tackling language, history and literature.
+At the end of his introductory address, Vladimir pointed out that the “Who started all this? – Historians against revisionism” project was supported by: the Delegation of the European Union to Serbia, the Government Office for Cooperation with Civil Society and the Ministry of Culture of the Republic of Serbia while the implementing partner of the project was the Belgrade office of the German foundation forumZFD.

-He then gave the floor to historians Dubravka Stojanović and Milivoj Bešlin, who talked in more detail about the project’s activities – conferences, historians’ residencies in Belgrade, seminars for history teachers and summer schools for students.
-After that, they talked about the peak of the project – the Declaration “Defend History”.
-The aforementioned members of the steering group worked on the final text of the Declaration with the help of colleagues from Montenegro and Northern Macedonia.
-Further suggestions were given by various historians from the region and the well known intellectuals including Magdalena Najbar-Agičić, Damir Agičić, Branimir Janković, Snježana Koren, Petar Todorov, Adnan Prekić, Olga Manojlović Pintar, Srdjan Milošević, Vladimir Arsenijević, Viktor Ivančić, Igor Štiks, Andrej Nikolaidis, Ivan Čolović, Florijan Biber and others.
+He then gave the floor to historians Dubravka Stojanović and Milivoj Bešlin, who talked in more detail about the project’s activities which include conferences, historians’ residencies in Belgrade, seminars for history teachers and summer schools for students.
+After that, they discussed the highlight of the project – the “Defend History” Declaration.
+The aforementioned members of the steering group had worked on the final text of the Declaration with the help of colleagues from Montenegro and North Macedonia.
+Further suggestions were given by various historians from the region and well known intellectuals including Magdalena Najbar-Agičić, Damir Agičić, Branimir Janković, Snježana Koren, Petar Todorov, Adnan Prekić, Olga Manojlović Pintar, Srdjan Milošević, Vladimir Arsenijević, Viktor Ivančić, Igor Štiks, Andrej Nikolaidis, Ivan Čolović, Florijan Bieber and others.

-In the end, it was emphasized that, although the project “Who started all this? – Historians Against Revisionism” formally ended with this conference, the Declaration “Defend History” will remain in the societies of the participating countries long after the project, exerting its influence.
+In the end, it was emphasized that, although the “Who started all this? – Historians Against Revisionism” project formally ended with this conference, the “Defend History” Declaration will remain within the societies of the participating countries long after the project, exerting its influence.

 The project “Who started all this? – Historians against Revisionism” gathered some of the most prominent regional historians with the intention of actively fighting against revisionist tendencies in regional historiographies, and for one possible common multiperspectival historiography.

-The main goal of this project is to create space for historical and intercultural dialogue by creating a network of historians, writers, journalists, students and the general public that will contribute to conflict resolution, mutually respected historical narratives, and foster a more inclusive culture of memory.
-The goal is that the project activities result in the creation of a sustainable platform that will enable acceptable interpretations of events from the recent and distant past using methods of a multiperspectival historical narrative.
+The main goal of this project is to create space for historical and intercultural dialogue by creating a network of historians, writers, journalists, students and members of the general public that will contribute to conflict resolution, mutually respected historical narratives, and foster a more inclusive culture of memory.
+The goal is that the project’s activities will result in the creation of a sustainable platform that will enable acceptable interpretations of events from the recent and distant past using methods of a multiperspectival historical narrative.

 You can read the text of the Declaration in all variants of the common language by clicking HERE as well as the versions in Macedonian and Slovenian.